-- 1.1 The late Mr. Alexander Hugh Ferguson, who died on 20th September 1982, bequeathed the remainder of his assets, for the following purposes, as detailed within his Will dated 13th November 1980 - - 1.2 "I give all my estate wheresoever and whatsoever (save and except Real Estate situate in the said Island of Jersey) unto the Public Health Committee (now superseded by the Minister for Health and Social Services) of the States of Jersey and I desire them to apply the same for the benefit of the Intensive Care Unit at the Jersey General Hospital.". - 1.3 This means that the administration of the Estate of A.H.
-Ferguson Bequest Fund is the responsibility of the Minister for Health and Social Services (formerly the Public Health Committee). - 1.4 The Will makes no differentiation as to whether distributions should be made out of the capital or income of the Estate of A.H.
+- 26.1.1 The late Mr. Alexander Hugh Ferguson, who died on 20th September 1982, bequeathed the remainder of his assets, for the following purposes, as detailed within his Will dated 13th November 1980 - - 26.1.2 "I give all my estate wheresoever and whatsoever (save and except Real Estate situate in the said Island of Jersey) unto the Public Health Committee [now superseded by the Minister for Health and Social Services] of the States of Jersey and I desire them to apply the same for the benefit of the Intensive Care Unit at the Jersey General Hospital." - 26.1.3 This means that the administration of the Estate of A.H.
+Ferguson Bequest Fund is the responsibility of the Minister for Health and Social Services (formerly the Public Health Committee). - 26.1.4 The Will makes no differentiation as to whether distributions should be made out of the capital or income of the Estate of A.H.
 Ferguson Bequest Fund.
 Therefore, this gives administrators of the Fund powers to distribute all available assets to projects as they arise.

-- 2.1 The Will provides no guidance as to how the investments should be carried out; therefore the 2005 Regulations require the Minister to be responsible for the development of the Fund's investment strategy in consultation with the Investment Adviser (Regulation 3) as he sees fit. - 2.2 The requirements of the Estate of A.H.
-Ferguson Bequest Fund were assessed, and the 'Income Balanced' strategy outlined in the Trust and Bequest Fund introduction was deemed to give the Fund the greatest chance of meeting its strategic objectives. - 2.3 The strategic aims and ranges of that strategy are to be applied to the Estate of A.H.
-Ferguson Bequest Fund. - 2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 2.6 No off-balance sheet vehicles are permitted.
+26.2.1 The Will provides no guidance as to how the investments should be carried out; therefore the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 require the Minister to be responsible for the development of the Fund's investment strategy in consultation with the Investment Adviser (Regulation 3) as he or she sees fit.

+- 26.2.3 The strategic aims and ranges of that strategy are to be applied to the Estate of A.H.
+Ferguson Bequest Fund. - 26.2.4 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 26.2.5 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 26.2.6 No off-balance sheet vehicles are permitted.

-3.1 The Estate of A.H.
+26.3.1 The Estate of A.H.
 Ferguson Bequest Fund can carry out investment through the CIF.

-The Lord Portsea Gift Fund Investment Strategy
+27. The Lord Portsea Gift Fund Investment Strategy

-1. Purpose of the Lord Portsea Gift Fund
+27.1 Purpose of the Lord Portsea Gift Fund